XXjcontiniXX/The-Great-Wall-of-Santa-Cruz/asgn7/README.md

   `-o` outfile     Output of decompressed data.

 ### Final notes
-The decode function will not attempt to decode a file unless the correct identification number 0xBEEFBBAD is explicitly delclared within the first four bytes of file to be decoded.
+The decode function will not attempt to decode a file unless the correct identification number 0xBEEFBBAD is explicitly delclared within the first four bytes of the file to be decoded.
 #### Happy compressing!